 Robin Williams was offered the role of The Joker when Jack Nicholson hesitated.
 He had even accepted the role, when producers approached Nicholson again and told him Williams would take the part if he didn't.
 Nicholson took the role and Williams was released.
-Williams resented being used as bait, and refused not only to play The Riddler in Batman Forever (1995) but to be involved in any Warner Bros. productions until the studio apologized.
+Williams resented being used as bait, and not only refused to play The Riddler in Batman Forever (1995) but also not to be involved in any Warner Bros. productions until the studio apologized.

 Before the Joker enters the Gotham City Cathedral with Vicki, he requests over the walkie-talkie for "transportation for two" to arrive in ten minutes.
 Between entering the cathedral and the arrival of the Joker's helicopter, the action inside the cathedral unfolds in real time.

 At the beginning of the film, Knox enters the press room and is handed a cartoon sketch of a "batman", which is a bat in pin stripe suit.
 It is signed by Bob Kane, who is the original creator of the Batman comic book.

 According to actor Pat Hingle (Commisioner Gordon) in his Special Edition DVD interview, there was a flashback scene shot, but not used, that reveals that after Bruce Wayne's parents were murdered, Bruce was cared for by Gordon, who was then a young street patrolman.
 The still photo of the young Bruce Wayne being held by an unseen policeman in the newspaper story that Vicki Vale and Alex Knox reads, is from that scene.
 Although discarded, the idea was re-used for the re-boot film, Batman Begins (2005) with Gary Oldman as Gordon.
 Also, the idea of this fateful meeting between Gordon and the future Batman has been incorporated into the DC Comic series to further explain the alliance between Gordon and Batman.